Skip to main content

 Proceed to Test FairCom DB Notify using secure communication and x509 authentication.

-Both FairCom DB and FairCom MQ should be running at this point.
+At this point, both FairCom DB and FairCom MQ should be running.
 If you modified any config files in the previous steps, be sure to restart those servers so the changes take effect.

-1. In FairCom DB, create test files to use with DB Notify:
+1. In FairCom DB, the <faircom> directory, create test files to use with DB Notify:

 1. There are two SQL scripts to assist with this tutorial.
 The custmast1.sql script creates files to monitor, and custmast2.sql modifies the files.
 Copy both of the script files to your .\tools directory.